jri/dm4-websockets/README.md

 A DeepaMehta 4 plugin for handling WebSockets.

 * Launches a WebSocket server on port 8081.
+* Provides a service for broadcasting text messages (server push).
-* Defines WebSocket related DeepaMehta events (server-side), allowing other plugins to listen to incoming WebSocket messages.
+* Defines server-side events, allowing plugins to react upon incoming messages.

 Includes a Jetty 7 server.